RelativityMC/VMP-fabric/README.md

 - Adds packet-level per-player render distance
 - Makes vanilla tcp connections more responsive using packet priority from raknetify
   (works best when the server is connected **without reverse proxies such as velocity and ssh port forwarding**)

+**Other improvements:**
+- Uses AsyncAppender to improve logging performance and keep logging IO off main thread

 **... and more**